-To differentiate from the regular Toyota Kluger/Toyota Highlander, the Crown Kluger gets sophisticated headlight graphics in a three-eyed look, an inverted hexagonal upper grille with the Toyota Crown badge, and a bold, trapezoidal lower grille that similar to that of the new Toyota Camry, with chrome-embellished horizontal bars.
-The resulting appearance matches with that of the Highlander XSE that was introduced in March last year.
+To differentiate from the Toyota Highlander/Kluger, the Crown Kluger gets sophisticated headlight graphics in a three-eyed look, an inverted hexagonal upper grille with the Toyota Crown badge, and a bold, trapezoidal lower grille that similar to that of the new Toyota Camry, with chrome-embellished horizontal bars.
+The resulting appearance matches that of the Highlander XSE that debuted in March 2020 in the United States.

 Everything from the sportier grille with a unique insert to the rocker moldings at the front and sides, the blacked-out accents, and the 20-inch dual-tone alloy wheels look identical to the Toyota Highlander XSE.
 The interior design is again familiar, and like in the XSE variant, two-tone red-black upholstery has been used.
 Only the Crown badges in various sizes on the radiator grille, the wheels, and the steering wheel are unique elements inside and out.

-Toyota has confirmed that the Crown Kluger is exclusive to China in a press statement:
+Toyota has confirmed that the Crown Kluger is exclusive to China:

 Crown sub-brand to get other cars, says report

-China’s autohome.com.cn speculates that the Toyota Highlander Crown could be followed by several Crown-badged Toyotas.
+China’s autohome.com.cn speculates that several Crown-badged Toyotas could follow the Toyota Highlander Crown.
 Toyota (FAW-Toyota) may use Crown in models like Corolla and Sienna, albeit only for their high-end versions.
-For example, of the two global versions of the twelfth-gen Toyota Corolla, ‘Sporty’ and ‘Prestige’, the latter could be the Toyota Crown Corolla.
-In China, GAC-Toyota sells the Sporty version (the one sold in the U.S.) as the Toyota Levin while FAW-Toyota sells the Prestige version as the Toyota Corolla.
+For example, of the two global versions of the twelfth-gen Toyota Corolla, ‘Sporty’ and ‘Prestige,’ the latter could be the Toyota Crown Corolla.
+In China, GAC-Toyota sells the Sporty version (the one sold in the U.S.) as the Toyota Levin, while FAW-Toyota sells the Prestige version as the Toyota Corolla.

 Toyota’s ‘other’ Crown SUV for Japan

-It emerged late last year that a Toyota Crown SUV would replace the Toyota Crown sedan, the longest-selling Toyota model name, in 2022, in Japan.
+It emerged late 2020 that a Toyota Crown SUV would either replace or accompany the Toyota Crown sedan, the longest-selling Toyota model name, in 2022, in Japan.
 The new hybrid SUV (unrelated to the Kluger or current Toyota SUVs) will likely slot above the Harrier as a luxurious Toyota utility vehicle in the monocoque category.
 Unlike the Crown Kluger, it could be sold in global markets but whether the U.S. will be ‘Crowned’ remains the big question!

 Featured Image Source: Toyota